callstackincubator/rock/website/src/docs/configuration.md

 };
 ```

+### Community providers

+If you're not using GitHub, or can't store artifacts on S3 bucket, you can try one of the available community providers, which often come with ready-to-use CI workflow setup.

+#### GitLab Provider

+The [`@congtuandevmobile/react-native-cache-build-gitlab`](https://github.com/congtuandevmobile/react-native-cache-build-gitlab) project provides support for GitLab CI/CD artifacts as a remote cache provider.
+This package allows you to use GitLab Package Registry to store and retrieve native build artifacts (iOS & Android).

 ### Custom remote cache provider

 You can plug in any remote storage by implementing the `RemoteBuildCache` interface.
 This section explains how to implement each method and handle the complexity that Rock manages for you.